open-cloud/open-cloud.github.io.old/devguide_examples.md

 permalink: /devguide/examples/
 ---

-This section contains to example *Hello World* services.
-The first emphasis how the Synchronizer coordinates actions across models.
-The second is a more detailed step-by-step tutorial for creating a typical service.
+This section presents two example *Hello World* services.
+The first emphasizes the Synchronizer, and how it coordinates actions across models.
+The second is a more detailed step-by-step tutorial for creating a service.